Skip to main content

 Learning Objective

 At the conclusion of this activity, participants will be able to understand and utilize the central principles of research in clinical populations, including study design, analysis of Biostatistics, and causal inference.
+SSE courses address the need of clinicians and other professionals to be informed of new techniques for understanding, conducting, and evaluating population research.

-Applying for CME
+Applying for CME with SSE

 To apply to receive CME credit through SSE, please complete the online application for the Summer Session and select 'CME credit' when prompted.